scollinselliott/eratosthenes/README.md

 ### Finds

-Finds should be formatted as a `list` of `list`s, each of which contains the entries of the following:
+Finds should be formatted as a `list` of `lists`, each of which contains the entries of the following:

-- `id` : a unique identifcation number or code
+- `id` : a unique identification number or code
 - `assoc` : an element in the sequences `list` to which that find or element pertains
 - `type` : optional – one or more types, attributes, features, or